ebraekke/oci-mysql-intro/README.md

 ## Default parameters

-The following "default" parameters need to be provided to the oci terraform provider.
+The following "default" parameters need to be passed to the oci terraform provider.

 ```hcl
 variable "region"               { default = "eu-frankfurt-1"}